toumetis-ds/data-scientist-interview/README.md

 5. Use a deep neural network type model for the classifier
 6. Be prepared to discuss in detail your approach to solving this problem and explain your results.

 ## Data

 Use the dataset in the `data/` directory.
 The **operational_mode** column is the target variable.

 ## Submission

 Send the notebook and any instructions/other artefacts required to make running of the notebook repeatable to admin@toumetis.com a day before you're 2nd interview date.
-Please don't submit a pull request or other condidates will be able to copy you're answer!
+Please don't submit a pull request or other candidates will be able to copy you're answer!